Invasion of Martinique (1762)

-The British expedition against Martinique was a military action that took place in January and February 1762.
-It was part of the Seven Years' War.
+The invasion of Martinique was the capture of the French colony of Martinique in the West Indies by British forces between January and February 1762 during the Seven Years' War.

 Background

 After the surrender of Dominica to a British expeditionary force, the French in Martinique fully expected the same expedition to head into their direction.
 Accordingly, they took measures for their defense.
 The French force in Martinique consisted of 1,200 regulars, 7,000 local militia and 4,000 hired privateersmen.
 Furthermore, the mountainous nature of the island made it rather easy to defend.

 The neighbouring British islands did what they could to help the mother-country: